jericakin/docs/docs/yaml/index.md

 or jobs that you want to activate when a certain event — like a Git push — occurs.

-To determine which goals to schedule on a particular Git push, the SDM introduces the concept of **push tests**.
+To determine which goals to activate on a particular Git push, the SDM introduces the concept of **push tests**.

 All goals that pass push tests are compiled into a **goal set** and passed for execution to the SDM's goal schedulers.

 These goals, push tests, and goal sets are the three core concepts of an SDM.

+In contrast to traditional CI/CD and automation tools, an SDM acts on all of your organization's repositories without the need to maintain delivery pipelines for each repository.

 #### Goal